angus-mackenzie/ASD-Notes/ASD02.md

         * Hand over system for testing
     * Requires a formal, measurable output
 * Deliverable
-    * A project result that is delivered to customer
+    * A project result that is delivered to a customer
 * Milestone vs Deliverable
     * Deliverable is a measurable and tangible outcome of the project.
 They are developed by project team members in alignment with the goals of the project.
     * Milestones on the other hand are checkpoints throughout the life of the project.
-They identify when on or multiple groups of activities have been completed thus implying that a notable point has been reached in the project.
+They identify when one or multiple groups of activities have been completed thus implying that a notable point has been reached in the project.
 ## Why Software Metrics?
-* To plan and manage a software development project
+* To plan and manage a software development projects
     * Need to estimate the resources required for each of its constituent activities
         * Subjective perceptions of the activity
         * Based upon measurements of size and complexity